schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 ## Name

 The simplest form to define string literals to lint is by their name.
 Callees, variables or attributes with that name will be linted.

-The name can be a string or a regular expression.
+The name is treated as a regular expression, so the following conditions should be met:

+- Reserved characters in regular expressions should be escaped.
+- The regular expression must match the whole name.
+Partial matches will be ignored.

 <br/>